 "These are facts of nature," I protested, remembering my own philosophers, "not of men."

 "They are the same, Woodwork.
 Take our own example.
 In the pursuit of oil, men have set up corporations and agreements with understandings as to how ships shall be built and outfitted and crewed and finally sailed and profits distributed.
 The shareholders in the corporation of this vessel Sussex have appointed Mott to be its master, and he has ta'en Tack and Starbuck and me to be aship wi' him.
 I ha' ta'en you.
 The natural order of things is what man has made it.
 I am party to the contract the same as you or Mott and good Starbuck, and it is no more natural I should throw him over than 'tis we should stop hunting whales or they should surrender themselves to our cull."

 "Ezekiel, you compare the killing of a beast to a parlay with our second mate on how he might trim the sail to greater mutual advantage?"

 He laughed.
 "Woodwork, you have me at the tip, 'tis true.
 The logic's structure is sounder than th'example.
 But you can easily afford to cut some slack.
 The form of the thing stays true the whole time."

 The Natural Order of Things

-On occasion, a combustion of muscle and speed would prove that he meant what he said.
+On occasion, a combustion of muscle and speed would prove he meant what he said.

-Then he let out a whoop that the crew answered with their own, and by that time it seemed that only the harpooneer had any clouds at all left in his face.
+Then he let out a whoop the crew answered with their own, and by that time it seemed only the harpooneer had any clouds at all left in his face.